FrostyX/fedora-magazine/2021-march.md

 ## DroidCam
 We are living through confusing times being isolated at our homes and the majority of our interactions with friends and coworkers takes place on some video conference platform.
-Don't waste your money for an overpriced webcam if you carry one in your pocket already.
+Don't waste your money on an overpriced webcam if you carry one in your pocket already.
 [DroidCam][droidcam] lets you pair your phone with a computer and use it as a dedicated webcam.
-The connection can be done through USB cable or over WiFi.
-Droidcam provides remote control of the camera and allows zooming, using autofocus, toggling the LED ligth and other neat features.
+The connection can be done through a USB cable or over WiFi.
+Droidcam provides remote control of the camera and allows zooming, using autofocus, toggling the LED light, and other neat features.

 ![DroidCam][droidcam-img]